Double SNAPshares make fresh, local food more accessible

 We provide low-cost shares to area senior citizens

 Are you a low-income senior citizen who wants affordable access to our farm-fresh food?
-In 2013, in collaboration with CISA and the Northampton Senior Center, GFN subsidized 22 senior farmshares grown by Crimson & Clover Farm, and delivered by GFN volunteers.
-Please call Michele Dihlmann of the Northampton Senior Center (413-587-1226) to obtain a 2014 application.
+This year, in collaboration with the Northampton Senior Center and CISA, GFN will subsidize 30 senior farmshares grown by Crimson & Clover Farm, and delivered by GFN volunteers.
 Learn more.

 We donate generously to hunger relief agencies

 Since 2011, our farmers and gardeners have donated over 20,000 pounds of fresh produce to the Northampton Survival Center and Manna Soup Kitchen.
 GFN coordinates volunteers for all the deliveries.
 Additionally, our new Florence Organic Community Garden (FOG) has a dedicated Hunger Relief Plot.
 FOG volunteers planted, tended and harvested this plot, and delivered its produce to the soup kitchen at St. Elizabeth Ann Seton Parish.